Seleucid Dynastic Wars: The revolt of Cyzicenus

 Antiochus VIII ruled from the city of Antioch whilst Antiochus IX based himself in Ptolemais.
 He soon forged a new alliance with Egypt by taking the Princess Cleopatra IV, the sister of Grypos’ Queen, Tryphaena, as his wife.
-The brothers eventually agreed to partition the kingdom but this did not create a lasting peace but rather promoted competition between the Nothern and Southern branches of the House of Seleucus.
+The brothers eventually agreed to partition the kingdom but this did not create a lasting peace but rather promoted competition between the Northern and Southern branches of the House of Seleucus.

 Tryphaena and Cleopatra IV shared their own rivalry and drove the competing brothers to constant but indecisive Civil War.
 For example Antiochus XI’s Egyptian army besieged and captured Antioch in 113BC.
 However Grypus rallied his forces to retake the capital and force the Southern Branch to retreat, during which Cleopatra IV was dramatically captured and executed outside the Daphne palace near Antioch.

 The Civil War continued the next year when Antiochus XI sought out Queen Tryphaena and executed her as retribution for the murdered Cleopatra.
 Both of the Seleucid dynasts courted Egyptian support with Ptolemy VIII marrying his daughter Cleopatra V to Grypus.
 This marriage produced the final generation of Seleucid princes of any politically relevant stature.

 The conflict shifted again in 96BC when a minister of Antiochus VIII Grypus, Heraklion, attempted to overthrow his benefactor and take his place.
 He succeeded in slaying Grypus but the crown prince, now Seleucus VI, restored the dynasty and executed Heraklion for treason.
 Cleopatra V sensing an opportunity to end the Civil War offered a marriage pact between herself and Cyzicenus.

 This peace overture collapsed as Seleucus VI refused to surrender his birthright.
 In early 95BC Seleucus meets his uncle in battle.
 He defeats Antiochus IX, but again, the empire was not reunited: the son of Antiochus IX, Antiochus X Eusebes Philopator, ascended as leader of the southern branch and continued the struggle between the North and South.

 In the Summer of 94: Antiochus X besieged Seleucus VI at Mopsuestia in Cilicia, and executed his cousin, who was burned alive.
 The Northern cause was renewed by the younger sons of Antiochus Grypus.
 These being Demetrius III, Antiochus XI and Philip I in direct opposition to their cousin Antiochus X.